We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Creature comforts

 At Krka we are in a renovated house in the countryside.
 You will sleep in dormitories with shared western style bathrooms and toilets.
-At our marine sites of Silba and Pag, it will be in dormitories again with shared bathroom facilities.
-There is some limited phone signal in Krka (but not reliable for a data connection), but good phone signal in Silba and Pag.
+At our marine site of Silba, it will be in dormitories again with shared bathroom facilities.
+There is some limited phone signal in Krka (but not reliable for a data connection), but good phone signal in Silba.

 Locations